dLame1337/BinaryTree/README.md

 - `remove` – removes a node by key
 - `clear` – clears the entire tree
 - `find` – finds a value by key and returns a pointer to it
-- `inOrder` – traverses the tree in left-root-right order (ascending key order)

 ## Tree Traversals